Lenovo Brand World

 Sizing

-The subbrand wordmarks should never exceed a height double the height (shortest edge) of the Lenovo logo containing shape.
+Subbrand wordmarks should not exceed twice the height of the Lenovo logo containing shape.

 Lenovo logo (H) = (H) Lenovo TruScale subbrand wordmarks (not all shown)